5 Winter Health Conditions Telehealth Can Treat (and What to Do if Your “Cold” Is COVID-19)

 Depressive symptoms associated with SAD during the fall and winter months may include sadness, anxiety, hopelessness, irritability, fatigue, guilt, a lack of energy, and even thoughts of suicide.
 Not everyone affected by SAD or seasonal depression experiences the same symptoms, so your experience will be unique.

 Some experts link the condition to an imbalance in serotonin and melatonin, the chemicals in the brain that regulate sleep, mood, and energy levels.
 That’s why treatment often involves 30 minutes of light exposure per day — ideally in the morning — and more physical activity to naturally boost the mood.
-If you need to talk to someone to help you navigate depressive emotions, don’t hesitate to reach out to us!
-Our mental health professionals are here to help.

 3. Stomach flu